samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 - `VERSION`: the version of the algorithm specified in this document, which is 1 as an integer.
 - `MAX_PASSWORD`: the maximum password length, which is 4294967295 bytes.
 - `MAX_SALT`: the maximum salt length, which is 4294967295 bytes.
+- `MIN_PERSONALIZATION`: the minimum personalization length, which is 2 bytes.
+- `MAX_PERSONALIZATION`: the maximum personalization length, which is 32 bytes.
 - `MIN_SPACECOST`: the minimum space cost, which is 0 as an integer.
 - `MAX_SPACECOST`: the maximum space cost, which is 32 as an integer.
 - `MIN_TIMECOST`: the minimum time cost, which is 1 as an integer.